MireLozano/MireiaHernandezLozano/README.md

-- 👋 Hi, I’m @MireiaHernandezLozano
+- 👋 Hi, I’m Mireia
-- 👩‍💻 I’m interested in economy, blockchain, data science and coding ❤️
+- 👩‍💻 I’m interested in blockchain, economy, data science and coding ❤️
-- 🌱 If you want to give me a chance for collaborate, send me a message  💌 mireiahelo@gmail.com
+- 🌱 If you want to collaborate, send me a message  💌 mireiahelo@gmail.com